jeehwan7/artist_discovery/README.md

 # Artist Discovery
-website that recommends artists users are likely not familiar with based on their Spotify data
+website that recommends artists to users that they are likely not familiar with based on their Spotify data